jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 2. From 00:08:03 until 00:08:59 there is a `Commercial` segment.
 3. From 00:14:30 until 00:16:00 there is an `Outro` segment.

-Jellyfin can store this information and provide it via the MediaSegment API to clients.
+Jellyfin can store this information and provide it to clients.
 Clients can then decide what they want to do with the provided information, such as displaying a "skip" button to allow convenient skipping.

-## Creating Media Segments
+## Creating media segments

-As of Jellyfin 10.10, media segments can only be created by plugins.
+Media segments are provided by plugins.
 [Read more](#plugin-support)

 ## Clients